ZizhengYang/Logseq-Notes/pages/L02 The Akkadian Empire (video).md

-- The reason civilization emerges
+- The reason civilization emerges (Pros and Cons)
+	- secure food supply
+	- plenty of beer
--
+	- power (for few people)